The Skills Freelance Editors Need

-Freelance editors have some characteristics in common.
+Freelance editors have some other characteristics in common.
 For one thing, they’re self-starters: no one is going to be watching over your shoulder to see whether you’re marketing or just watching YouTube videos.
 And it helps if you’re organized and have the ability to focus for long periods of time.

 This is not a job where you get to indulge your pet peeves about writers who use “different than” instead of “different from.”